TSPSC paper leak: SIT summons Telangana BJP chief Bandi Sanjay

-Hyderabad (Telangana) [India], March 21 (ANI): The Special Investigation Team, Hyderabad investigating the Telangana State Public Service Commission exam paper leak case has summoned Telangana BJP chief Bandi Sanjay to appear before it on March 24.
+Hyderabad (Telangana) [India], March 25 (ANI): The Special Investigation Team of Telangana Police investigating the State Public Service Commission exam paper leak case has summoned State BJP chief Bandi Sanjay to appear before it on March 26.

+The BJP is meanwhile staging protests calling for a judicial inquiry into the matter.

+"Telangana BJP chief Bandi Sanjay was already summoned to appear before SIT with the relevant documents.
+Today again we are issuing him a reminder notice to appear before the officials of SIT tomorrow," Gangadhar, SIT inspector told ANI on Saturday.

 Earlier on March 20, the SIT issued a summons to State Congress president Revanth Reddy regarding his alleged statements on the issue.